-Fuvahmulah is an inhabited island in Gnaviyani Atoll administrative division and geographically in the Fuvahmulah Atoll in the southern part of the Maldives.
+Fuvahmulah is an inhabited island in Fuvahmulah city (Gnaviyani Atoll) administrative division and geographically in the Fuvahmulah Atoll in the southern part of the Maldives.
 The the island itself is an atoll.
 It is a city-level administrative constituency in south province, governed by the Fuvahmulah city Council.
 Fuvahmulah Airport also located in this island.

 Fuvahmulah is a unique atoll that has filled up completely to form one large island.
 The island lies in the Equatorial Channel, 40km south of Huvadhoo Atoll.
 The Equatorial Channel, one of the oldest sea routes of the world has been used by mariners journeying from Africa to China and the Arabian Gulf to Malaysia.